Introduction

 - Send X-Script command: Send a command by independently specifying Type, Address, Format, and Command separately.
 (See the X-Script Command Syntax section below.)
 Brackets are automatically placed around the command.
 If the command is poorly formatted, Intuiface will not send the command, recording this failure in the Activity Log property.

 - Send X-Script command line: Send a command using the complete command line.
-The result is no different from the use of the "Send X-Script command" action mentioned above.
-If the command is poorly formatted, Intuiface will not send the command, recording this failure in the Activity Log property.
+The result is no different from the "Send X-Script command" action mentioned above.
+Intuiface will not send the command if the command is poorly formatted, recording this failure in the Activity Log property.

 X-Script Command Syntax: An Overview